prestarocket/prestashop-user-compatibility/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will allow you to automatically rehash the passwords of users you have beforehand imported from a Prestashop database to your Wordpress database.
+This plugin will automatically rehash the passwords of users you have beforehand imported from a Prestashop database to your WP database.

 == Description ==